-There are 59 SSSIs within or overlapping the National Park.
-Of these, 50 have biological notifiable features, covering an area of around 1,120 km2 (or 25% of the National Park's area).
-Of these, 28 have at least one notifiable interest that is in unfavourable condition.
-5 SSSIs, namely Aldclune and Invervack Meadows, Blair Atholl Meadow, Craigendarroch, Creag Dhubh and Garbh Choire, have no interests in favourable condition.
+There are 55 SSSIs within or overlapping the National Park.
+Of these, 47 have biological notifiable features, covering an area of around 1,120 km2 (or 25% of the National Park's area).
+Of these, 34 have at least one notified feature that is in unfavourable condition.
+Four SSSIs have no features in favourable condition.

-Figure 82 Area (km2) covered by the three types of SSSI within the Cairngorms National Park.
+Figure 80 Area (km2) covered by the three types of SSSI within the Cairngorms National Park.

-Figure 84 Sites of Special Scientific Interest by type within and overlapping the Cairngorms National Park Authority.
+Figure 81 Sites of Special Scientific Interest by type within and overlapping the Cairngorms National Park Authority.